-It’s a skin infection caused by mold-like germs that live in dead cells on your skin, hair, and nails.
+Foot fungus is a skin infection caused by mold-like germs that live in dead cells on your skin, hair, and nails.
 There are more than 80 types of fungi on your feet.
-That's way more than on other parts of the body, even the palms of your hands.
-But while some of these fungi may get a bad rap, you can relax.
-Most aren’t harmful.
+That's way more than those on other parts of the body, even the palms of your hands.
+Although some of these fungi get a bad rap, most aren’t harmful.

 Athlete’s foot is the most common type of foot fungus.
-Up to 25% of people will get this itchy, even painful infection at some point.
+Up to 70% of people will get this itchy, even painful infection at some point in their lives, and 3%-15% of people have it at any given time.
 It usually grows between the toes but can spread to the soles and toenails.
-If you scratch your foot and then touch other parts of your body, like your armpits or groin, it can spread there, too.
+If you scratch your foot and then touch other parts of your body, such as your armpits or groin, it can spread there, too.